THE BEGINNING OF JESUS’ SIGNS

-Beloved, the first wine (the Law) has fulfilled its intended divine purpose.
-It was not intended to last till the consummation of the wedding; it was only meant to last for a short while.
+Beloved, the first wine (the Law), has fulfilled its intended divine purpose.
+It was not designed to last till the consummation of the wedding; it was only meant to last for a short while.

 The Law was not intended to be everlasting.
-It was not intended to give you eternal or everlasting life, which is intimacy with God.
+It was not designed to give you eternal or everlasting life, which is intimacy with God.

-God has prepared an infinitely better wine (grace) for mankind.
-This is what Jesus came into the world to offer freely to all mankind.
-Although the Jews enjoyed the miraculous wine (the water made into wine), yet they rejected the new and better covenant and eternal life that Jesus offered them.
+God has prepared an infinitely better wine (grace) for humankind.
+This is what Jesus came into the world to offer freely to all humanity.
+Although the Jews enjoyed the miraculous wine (the water made into wine), they rejected the new and better covenant and eternal life that Jesus offered them.

 Jesus said of them, “But you are not willing to come to Me that you may have life.”
 (John 5:40 NKJV).

-Friend, the Lord Jesus is inviting you today to come to Him to drink freely and be drunk with the new and supernatural wine He came into the world to offer mankind.
+Friend, the Lord Jesus invites you today to come to Him to drink freely and be drunk with the new and supernatural wine He came into the world to offer humankind.